COVID-19 vaccines: studies for approval

-This decision should be coordinated globally, considering all emerging data.
+Approving variant-specific vaccines should be coordinated globally, considering all emerging data.
 This should include data on the impact of a particular virus variant on the effectiveness of the approved vaccines.
 It should also include information on the variant’s transmissibility and on the severity of disease it causes.

-In addition, EMA is working with developers to define suitable development programmes for variant vaccines, including the type of clinical trials they can carry out to provide adequate evidence to support the approval of the adapted vaccines in the EU.
+EMA is working with developers to define suitable development programmes for variant vaccines, including the type of clinical trials they can carry out to provide adequate evidence to support the approval of the adapted vaccines in the EU.

-EMA has previously issued guidance outlining the requirements for manufacturers planning to modify their COVID-19 vaccines, including the data that they needed to provide.
+The Agency had previously issued guidance outlining the requirements for manufacturers planning to modify their COVID-19 vaccines, including the data that they needed to provide.